antoine-dorard/Bachelors-Thesis-2024/ACER/README.md

-This is a package retreived from https://github.com/WM-SEMERU/ACER/ and rearanged to fit the purposes of this program.
+**This is a Python library from https://github.com/WM-SEMERU/ACER/.
+The code was directly integrated into this since the library is not uploaded on PyPI.
+The main method was rearanged to be able to call the program from the script instead of from the command line.**
 Following is the readme file provided in the ACER repository.

 # ACER